jsonx-org/java/runtime/README.md

 ## <b>2</b> <ins>Purpose</ins>

-Provide a <ins>binding API</ins> for parsing and marshaling JSON documents to and from strongly-typed Java classes.
+Provide a <ins>runtime API</ins> for parsing and marshaling JSON documents to and from strongly-typed Java classes.

 ## <b>3</b> <ins>Requirements</ins>

-1. The <ins>binding API</ins> MUST be able to model the full scope of normative meaning, usage, constraints and relationships of the constituent parts of a JSON document as specifiable with the <ins>schema language</ins>.
+1. The <ins>runtime API</ins> MUST be able to model the full scope of normative meaning, usage, constraints and relationships of the constituent parts of a JSON document as specifiable with the <ins>schema language</ins>.

-1. The <ins>binding API</ins> MUST enforce (via validation) the full scope of normative meaning, usage, constraints and relationships of the constituent parts of a JSON document as specifiable in the <ins>schema language</ins>.
+1. The <ins>runtime API</ins> MUST enforce (via validation) the full scope of normative meaning, usage, constraints and relationships of the constituent parts of a JSON document as specifiable in the <ins>schema language</ins>.

-1. The <ins>binding API</ins> MUST produce clear and useful error messages when exception of <ins>schema document</ins> constraints are encountered during validation of JSON documents.
+1. The <ins>runtime API</ins> MUST produce clear and useful error messages when exception of <ins>schema document</ins> constraints are encountered during validation of JSON documents.

-1. The <ins>binding API</ins> MUST constrain the constituent parts of a <ins>schema document</ins> to Java type bindings that are as lightweight as necessary to retain the full normative scope of specification of the <ins>schema language</ins>.
+1. The <ins>runtime API</ins> MUST constrain the constituent parts of a <ins>schema document</ins> to Java type bindings that are as lightweight as necessary to retain the full normative scope of specification of the <ins>schema language</ins>.

-1. The <ins>binding API</ins> MUST use light coupling, not imposing requirements for exclusionary patterns onto a class model of binding classes.
+1. The <ins>runtime API</ins> MUST use light coupling, not imposing requirements for exclusionary patterns onto a class model of binding classes.

-1. The <ins>binding API</ins> MUST offer easy patterns for manual description of bindings.
+1. The <ins>runtime API</ins> MUST offer easy patterns for manual description of bindings.

-1. The <ins>binding API</ins> MUST be straightforward, intuitive, and resilient to human error.
+1. The <ins>runtime API</ins> MUST be straightforward, intuitive, and resilient to human error.

 ## <b>4</b> <ins>Getting Started</ins>

-The <ins>JSONx Binding API</ins> uses annotations to bind class definitions to usage, constraints and relationships specifiable in the <ins>schema language</ins>.
+The <ins>JSONx Runtime API</ins> uses annotations to bind class definitions to usage, constraints and relationships specifiable in the <ins>schema language</ins>.

-The following illustrates usage of the <ins>binding API</ins> with an example of an **invoice**.
+The following illustrates usage of the <ins>runtime API</ins> with an example of an **invoice**.

 &nbsp;&nbsp;1.&nbsp;Create `invoice.jsd` or `invoice.jsdx` in `src/main/resources/`: